General

 Outline Key Components and Functions of EDR Solutions

 In today's digital landscape, the importance of cybersecurity cannot be overstated, especially in the healthcare sector.
 Cyber threats are evolving rapidly, posing significant risks to sensitive patient data and organizational integrity.
 For Chief Financial Officers (CFOs) in healthcare, navigating these challenges is paramount.
-To understand what is a EDR, it is important to note that EDR (Endpoint Detection and Response) solutions emerge as a critical component in safeguarding against these threats, offering a robust defense mechanism that combines proactive monitoring with automated response capabilities.
+To understand EDR solutions, it is important to note that EDR solutions emerge as a critical component in safeguarding against these threats, offering a robust defense mechanism that combines proactive monitoring with incident response.

 EDR solutions are built around several key components, including: